jonalmeida/jonalmeida.github.com/_posts/2013-05-26-different-ways-to-implement-flags-in-bash.markdown

 done
 {% endhighlight %}<br>

 You would have noticed I threw in a bunch of stuff that I didn't mention previously, and that's sort of the assumption I made.
-Any who, what I've essentially done in `while [ ! $# -eq 0 ]` is I've said, while the number of arguments are not zero, do so and so.
+What I've essentially done in `while [ ! $# -eq 0 ]` is I've said, while the number of arguments are not zero, do so and so.
-The $1 is the first argument that's passed the script at execution, to avoid having to write cases for $2, $3, etc. I `shift` the argument off my list once I'm done processing it through my case statements, and then repeat while arguments exist.
+The $1 is the first argument that's passed the script at execution, to avoid having to write cases for $2, $3, etc. I "shift" the argument off my list once I'm done processing it through my case statements, and then repeat while arguments exist.